-Three projects that either received ASA approval, or began construction during the current reporting period required preconstruction surveys for breeding raptors and migratory birds.
+Eleven projects that began construction during the current reporting period required pre-construction surveys for breeding raptors and migratory birds.
+Bird nests were observed at the Stanford Community Recreation Association (SCRA) and Oak Road parking lot project sites.
+Portions of the SCRA site construction was suspended until the birds fledged, and the Oak Road parking lot site had on site monitoring during construction.
 For more information, see Appendix B, Condition K.2.